Recipe Index » Course » Appetizers » Philly Cheesesteak Dip

 • In a medium sized skillet, heat the olive oil over medium high heat.
 Add the onions & peppers, and cook- stirring occasionally- until sauteed.
 Set aside.

-• Add the cheese mixture to the skillet, stirring to incorporate the sauteed peppers and onions.
+• Transfer the cheese mixture to the skillet, stirring until the sauteed vegetables are evenly incorporated.

-• Bake the philly cheesesteak dip at 350 degrees for 20-25 minutes.
-Remove from the oven, and serve immediately with chips, sliced baguettes, or even your favorite crackers.
+• Bake the philly cheesesteak dip at 350° for 20-25 minutes.
+Remove from the oven, and let the dish rest for several minutes to cool down and set up.

 Notes